 Looking for a simple kydex holster that conceals well and is pretty comfortable?

-Concealment Express might be the key.
+Rounded Gear (formerly Concealment Express) might be the key.

 They are affordable, super light, and get the job done with a variety of attachment options.